 - The taxpayer must have a “tax home” in a foreign country.
 A tax home is where a person is permanently or indefinitely engaged in work, regardless of where their personal residence is.
 To establish a tax home, a person must have a work engagement expected to last at least a year.
 Furthermore, if you have retained a personal residence (aka “abode”) in the United States, you cannot be considered to have a “tax home” in a foreign country.
 This is the biggest test for military contractors to overcome.

 - Third, the taxpayer must have been a bona fide resident of a foreign country for an entire tax (most often calendar) year.
-You do not obtain status as a bona fide residence for simply living in a foreign country for a year.
+You do not obtain status as a bona fide resident by simply living in a foreign country for a year.
 You must have demonstrated an intention to stay in the foreign country for at least a year.

-So what is a bona fide resident exactly?
+So who is a bona fide resident exactly?
 Unfortunately, the IRS’ definition of a “bona fide resident” is relatively vague.
-They do make note of several key factors though:
+They do make note of several key factors, though:

 - A taxpayer’s bona fide residence is not necessarily the same thing as his/her domicile.
 A domicile is a taxpayer’s place where they intend to permanently return.
 Therefore, if you move abroad for an assignment (longer than a year), you can establish bona fide residence even if you intend to return to the US someday.